menu icon

 White plate with Mexican stuffed pepper, garnished with avocado and lime wedge.

-Garnish them or let your guests choose their own garnishes, and enjoy!!
-They will be VERY hot, so make sure you let them cool slightly before you dig in.
-Then, ENJOY!
+Garnish them with the garnishes listed above or let your guests choose their own garnishes.
+The peppers will be very hot, so make sure you let them cool slightly before you dig in.
+Then, enjoy!

 • Elote Dip- The most flavorful and easy appetizer of summer!
 Throw everything in a cast iron on the grill and it is done in minutes!